 Are you looking for the best homeschooling curriculum for Christians on the market today?
-Sorting through a mountain of reviews can feel like an impossible task.
+Unfortunately, sorting through a mountain of reviews can feel like an impossible task.
 For this reason, I’ve compiled a list of the best Christian homeschooling curriculum programs available today.

 The BJU curriculum has been around for many years and provides a homeschooling program that is extremely high quality.
 Christians love this program as it focuses on filling all its textbooks with a biblical worldview.